mmkal/expect-type/README.md

 ### Error messages

-When types don't match, `.toEqualTypeOf` and `toMatchTypeOf` use a special helper type to produce error messages that are as actionable as possible.
+When types don't match, `.toEqualTypeOf` and `.toMatchTypeOf` use a special helper type to produce error messages that are as actionable as possible.
 But there's a bit of an nuance to understanding them.
 Since the assertions are written "fluently", the failure should be on the "expected" type, not the "actual" type (`expect<Actual>().toEqualTypeOf<Expected>()`).
 This means that type errors can be a little confusing - so this library produces a `MismatchInfo` type to try to make explicit what the expectation is.
 For example:

 ```ts
 expectTypeOf({a: 1}).toEqualTypeOf<{a: string}>()